sikawit/FarewellSI126/README.md

 ## Nice to know
 This script is written with 5 hours of coding, debugging and learning from Youtube and stackoverflow and 1+ hours to write this Markdown file, 1 jar of orange juice, 1 bottle of water, and 1 pack of potato chip.

-Thanks @pudit for improving codes.
+Thanks @pudit for improving codes

 Made on a mac and VS Code.